muses-code-js/learn-nodejs/_steps/step3-create-server.markdown

 This idea of having server programs that respond to requests from server programs is called a **client/server architecture**.
 It works because both the clients and the servers use the same format for the requests and responses.
 This agreed upon format is called the **protocol**.

-Client/server architecture is used when you have a resource that you need multiple different users to access at the same time.
-Instead of sending the resource to all the users (e.g. on a CD-ROM) you keep the resource on in one place and use a server to allow clients to access it.
-There are many benefits to doing this like how easy it is to update the shared resource.
+Client/server architecture is used when you have a resource that you need multiple users to access at the same time.
+Instead of sending the resource to all of the users (e.g. on a CD-ROM), you can keep the resource in one place and use a server to allow clients to access it.
+There are many benefits to doing this, such as how easy it is to update the shared resource.

 The application we are creating is a **web server**.
 The client is your web browser.
 They use the `http` protocol to communicate.
 The browser sends requests to the server using URLs to indicate what it wants from the server.